ReelCaption

 ReelCaption vs the rest

-Most caption tools bundle a full editor, upload your footage, or cost a lot more.
-Here is how ReelCaption — captions in your browser for $5 a month — stacks up against the popular options.
+Most caption tools bundle a full editor, paywall the basics, or cost a lot more.
+Here is how ReelCaption, captions in your browser for $5 a month, stacks up against the popular options.

 vs CapCut

-CapCut is a powerful all-in-one video editor — but if all you want is clean, animated captions, it is a lot of app to install, learn, and sign into.
+CapCut is a powerful all-in-one video editor, but if all you want is clean, animated captions, it is a lot of app to install, learn, and sign into.
 ReelCaption does the one job: drop a clip in your browser, get word-perfect captions you can style and export in minutes.
-Your footage never leaves your device.

 vs Submagic